How Does Hemp-derived CBD Work?

 How long does CBD take to work?

-So it’s crucial to start with a low CBD dosage and allow your body to adjust to this new compound.
+So start with a low CBD dosage and allow your body to adjust to this new compound.
 Patience is key, as the effects of CBD can be subtle and take time to manifest.

 How does your body absorb CBD?